grzegorzjak/FiszApp/src/main/resources/ai/api/api-card.md

 ### On-demand card generation (`/generation-batches`)

 - Check number of free words (no `card_words` entry).
 If `< 2` → `400` (`NOT_ENOUGH_FREE_WORDS`).
-- Check daily prompt count for user.
-If ≥ 2 → `429`.
 - Build groups of free words (≥2 per candidate card) and call AI client.
 - Validate each returned pair (sentence rules) and discard invalid ones.
 - Create `cards` with `status = draft` and related `card_words`.